whitrang/jiralite/README.md

   - Kanban board with drag-and-drop functionality
   - Issue columns: Backlog, Todo, In Progress, Done
   - Project switcher: Quickly switch between all projects you have access to across all teams
-  - Create new issues with:
-    - Title and description
-    - Priority (Low/Medium/High)
-    - Assignee selection
-    - Label assignment
   - Issue management:
     - Drag between columns to update status
-    - Click to view/edit issue details
+    - Click to view/edit issue details in modal
+    - Edit title, description, status, priority, assignee, labels
+    - Add and view comments
     - Delete issues
-    - Update assignee, priority, title, description
-  - Label management:
-    - Create custom labels with colors
-    - Assign multiple labels per issue
   - Real-time issue filtering and sorting
   - **AI-Powered Features** (in issue detail modal):
     - **AI Advice**: Get AI-generated todo lists and time estimates for completing the task